UPDATE 1-Royalty drops hostile bid for Ireland's Elan

 Even before those votes, Elan kicked off its sale process on Friday, having said days earlier that it had received expressions of interest from other parties.

-Royalty’s bid had offered $13 in cash per share as well as a “contingent value right” that could add an additional $2.50 per share if blockbuster drug Tysabri hit certain sales milestones.
+Royalty’s bid had offered $13 in cash per share as well as a “contingent value right” that could add a further $2.50 per share if blockbuster drug Tysabri hit certain sales milestones.

-Elan shares were 0.2 percent lower by midday. ($1 = 0.7492 euros) (Additional reporting by Sam Cage; Editing by Greg Mahlich, David Holmes and Maureen Bavdek)